Skip to main content

 Disclaimer

-No information in this catalog - including any reference to any product or service - constitutes an offer for sale, or be construed as representing an offer for sale.
+No information on this website, including any reference to any product or service constitutes an offer for sale or be construed as representing an offer for sale.
 Products protected under valid patents are not offered or supplied for commercial use.
-However, the research quantities of such products may be offered for the purpose of regulatory submissions, wherever such regulatory exemptions exist.
-The buyers should make their independent evaluation of the patent scenario for their respective markets and will be responsible for all patent related liabilities.
-Products protected under valid patents in India are not available for commercial use but would be available for Section 107A purposes.
+However, in certain cases, at Dr. Reddy's sole discretion, and subject to local legal requirement, the research quantities of such products may be offered for the purpose of regulatory submissions under Section 107A of the Indian Patent Act (Bolar exemption), wherever such regulatory exemptions exist.
+The buyers should make their independent evaluation of the product or service including, patent scenario in their respective markets and will be responsible for all patent related liabilities Dr. Reddy's disclaims all warranties, express or implied, including but not limited to warranties of merchantability, fitness for a particular purpose and non-infringement.

 X